synergy-design-system/synergy-design-system/packages/metadata/data/layers/examples/component/component__syn-chart.md

 ## Default

-The gauge chart can either be configured via config with type: 'synergyGauge' or with the seriesGauge preset function.
+The gauge chart can either be configured via config with type: 'synGauge' or with the seriesGauge preset function.

 ```html
 <syn-chart id="gauge-series-preset"></syn-chart>